What Puppy Vaccinations Does My Puppy Need?

 The bordetella vaccination that we give does not need a booster, but we may recommend boostering if you received previous vaccinations from another veterinarian.

 Leptospirosis or lepto is a deadly disease.
 It’s uncommon, but can easily kill puppies, especially if they’re in at-risk areas.
-This vaccination does need to be boostered a month after the first vaccination.
+This vaccine is not completely effective the first time we give it, so we recommend giving it again one month after the first vaccination.
+After the first booster, we recommend it yearly.

 Puppies must be at least 3 months old to get a rabies vaccination, but we usually recommend giving it to them with their last round of puppy shots (since it doesn’t need to be boostered, and will finish off your puppy’s vaccinations).

-Texas law requires puppies be vaccinated by 4 months of age.
+Texas law requires puppies receive a Rabies shot by 4 months of age.

 Common Questions about Vaccinating Puppies